Purdue-CS193/homework-0-Adya-P/index.md

 [Link](url) and ![Image](src)

+I really like `for loops` though.
+```

 Every Programmer:
 > "This code works.
 I don't know why.
 But I don't care how it happened."

-I really like 'for loops' though.
-```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes